exhu/cmake-templates/README.md

 all project code and external dependencies via add_subdirectory() and find_package().

-app - sources of application executable binaries, or utils (for a lib. project)
+apps - sources of application executable binaries, or utils (for a lib. project)

 assets - put static program resources here.